Public Show Schedule 2019

-If you are interested in scheduling a private show for your school or social group then please call the ISU Physics Department and Planetarium at (309) 438-2496 on Tuesday through Friday, during regular business hours!
+If you are interested in scheduling a private show for your school or social group then please call the Illinois State University Planetarium about special presentations at (309) 438-2496 on Tuesday through Friday, during regular business hours!

 The white-domed Illinois State University Planetarium is located at the east end of Felmley Hall of Science, on the corner of College Avenue and School Street in Normal.
-See map below.
+Please see the map below.

-Inexpensive parking for the ISU Planetarium's daytime weekday public-programs is available in the ISU visitor lot, located on Locus Street.
-Free parking for the evening and weekend public programs is available a short distance from the Planetarium in University parking lot F-67 (red tag), located on the east side of School Street.
+Inexpensive parking for the 2 PM Wednesday matinees is available in the ISU visitor lot, located on West Locust Street.
+Free parking for the weekend programs is available a short distance from the ISU Planetarium in the University’s red-tag F-67 parking lot, located on the east side of School Street.
 Please see the map below for the location of the F-67.

 Use your "BACK" key to return to the ISU Planetarium Home Page